 8. Retirement Needs

 Retirement looks different if you move from being a stay-at-home parent with a high-earning spouse to a divorcee.
 Many who divorce end up in that large group of people who are below or just barely above the poverty line when they retire.
 You need to keep retirement benefits in mind as you draft a divorce settlement.
-Remember, divorce will affect your social security benefits, too.
+Remember, divorce could affect your Social Security benefits, too.

 What to do: While you are splitting assets in the divorce, consider the future value of each asset rather than just focusing on its present value.
 The increase in value of retirement accounts isn’t taxed, and these accounts will be worth more in the long run.